 The Charles Heeley Challenge Bowl is a charity golf event which has been taking place in the Midlands for nearly one hundred years.
 The competition was inaugurated in 1925.
 Two sisters, Hilda and Connie Widdowson, who were members of Walmley Golf Club, arranged for the proceeds of some of the club competitions to support a school for disabled children at which they both taught.

-The Challenge Bowl was presented to the sisters by Mr Charles Heeley, a fellow member of Walmley Golf Club, to enable them to widen their charitable efforts to include golf clubs throughout the Midlands.
+The Challenge Bowl was presented to the sisters by Mr Charles Heeley, a fellow member of Walmley Golf Club, to enable them to widen their charitable efforts to involve golf clubs throughout the Midlands.

-The winner of The Charles Heeley Challenge Bowl is the player with the best Stableford score over 18 holes.
-There are also prizes for the Best Gross score and the Best Net and Second Net scores in both Silver and Bronze Divisions.
+The winner of The Charles Heeley Bowl is the player with the best Stableford score over 18 holes.
+There are also prizes for the best Gross Stableford score and prizes for Best Net and Second Net Stableford scores in both Division 1 and Division 2.

 The President, Camilla Heeley Manley, Great Granddaughter of Charles Heeley attends the final to present the Trophy each year.

 click here to view CHARLEY HEELEY CHALLENGE BOWL - REGISTRATION FORM